RedDirtBits/nixos/README.md

 sudo fallocate -l 2G /mnt/.swapfile
 ```

+This will create a 2Gb swap file.
+You can make it larger if you so desire.

 We create it in the _/mnt_ directory because that is where the root partition is mounted.
 However, in my experience thus far _hardware-configuration.nix_ does not pick this up correctly and thus a little tweaking is required there (shown later).
 Once the swapfile has been created, permissions have to be set, it has to be formatted and then activated.
 That can all be done with the following commands:

 ```bash